AlexanderJCS/platformer-creator-console/README.md

 ## Known Issues

+- The leftmost column of a level is not visible
-- Player cancels velocity before completely touching floor (medium-low severity)
+- Player cancels velocity before completely touching floor (medium severity)
 - 10+ compiler warnings in Visual Studio (medium-low severity)

 ## Planned Features